dotnetprojects/S7CommPlusDriver/README.md

 - S7-1500 firmware V2.9 or newer
 - Software controllers supported by the upstream protocol implementation

-The PLC project must also be configured with a TIA Portal version that supports secure communication, typically TIA Portal V17 or newer.
+For TLS, the PLC project must be configured with a TIA Portal version that supports secure communication, typically TIA Portal V17 or newer.
+Legacy challenge mode is intended for older projects and CPUs without that TLS configuration.

 For older S7-1200/1500 CPUs that do not support TLS, the default `Auto` mode on `net8.0`/`net9.0` falls back to legacy authentication.
 Set